mdibaiee/node-telegram-api/README.md

 Create and control [Telegram bots](https://core.telegram.org/bots) easily using the new [Telegram API](https://core.telegram.org/bots/api).

-telegram-api is in beta, your feedback is appreciated, please [fill an issue](https://github.com/mdibaiee/node-telegram-api/issues) for any bugs you find or any suggestions you have.

 ```
 npm install telegram-api
 ```

+telegram-api is in beta, your feedback is appreciated, please [fill an issue](https://github.com/mdibaiee/node-telegram-api/issues) for any bugs you find or any suggestions you have.

 If you are cloning this repository, remember to run `npm install` to install dependencies.

+If you are looking for a real-life example of a bot written using this module, see [mdibaiee/javascriptbot](https://github.com/mdibaiee/javascriptbot).

 [Documentation](https://github.com/mdibaiee/node-telegram-api/wiki)
 ==============